Salmon with chermoula, pickled onion, and fresh herbs at Stereo 41 in Walnut Creek

 You Will Taste the Difference

 That is not an accident.
 When a restaurant controls its ingredients at the source, it controls flavor at the plate.
-Local seafood, seasonal California produce, and spices imported directly from the Middle East.
-That is what makes a contemporary Middle Eastern restaurant in the East Bay worth the trip, whether you are here for a Tuesday lunch bowl or a Saturday night date.
+Premium quality seafood, seasonal California produce, and spices imported directly from Africa and the Mediterranean.
+That is what makes this seasonal California restaurant in the East Bay worth the trip, whether you are here for a Tuesday lunch bowl or a Saturday night date.

 See the Menu